urbit/developers.urbit.org/content/blog/text-overview.md

 #### An Aside on Unicode

 Unicode is a chart of character representations, with each character receiving a unique number or _codepoint_.
 This codepoint is then represented in various ways in binary encodings, the most common of which is [UTF-8](https://en.wikipedia.org/wiki/UTF-8).
 UTF-8 is a variable-byte encoding scheme which balances the economy of representing common characters like ASCII using only a single byte with the ability to represent characters from more complex character sets like Chinese `漢語` or Cherokee `ᏣᎳᎩ ᎦᏬᏂᎯᏍᏗ`.
 While something of a pain when processing byte-by-byte, this allows for an adaptively compact way of writing values (rather than the mostly-zeroes [UTF-32](https://en.wikipedia.org/wiki/UTF-32) mode, available in Urbit as `@c`.)
+A `char` is a self-conscious UTF-8 single byte in Hoon, but it's simply an alias for `@t` and doesn't enforce bitwidth.

 Joel Spolsky wrote [a classic article on Unicode](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/) which happily has been partly-superseded by much more extensive software support in the two decades since its publication.